 'Marked to market (MTM) LTV ratio' The loan amount as a percentage of the current value of the asset used to secure the loan.
-Also see 'Balance weighted Loan to Value (LTV) ratio' and 'Valuation weighted Loan to Value (LTV) ratio.'

 'Market risk' The risk of the Group suffering financial loss due to changes in market prices.
 In the context of Risk Weighted Assets by Risk, it is the component of risk weighted assets that represents the risk of loss resulting from fluctuations in the market value of positions held in equities, commodities, currencies, derivatives and interest rates.